RDevCharles/merge-group/README.md

 ## Setting up the Repository

-**Student 1**
+**Git Managaer**

 - Create a new repository on GitHub named "merge-test".
 Don't select the "Initialize this repository with a README" option on GitHub!
-- Add the other students as a collaborator to your repo by going to the Settings tab then selecting "Collaborators & Teams" on the left.
+- Add the other emgineers as collaborators to your repo by going to the Settings tab then selecting "Collaborators & Teams" on the left.

-Once the repository is created on GitHub, follow these steps inside of your
+Once the repository is created on GitHub, follow these steps on your local computer:
-sandbox:

 1. `mkdir merge-test`
 2. `cd merge-test`
-3. `merge.py`
+3. `touch merge.py`
 4. `git init`
 5. `git add .`
 6. `git commit -m "initial commit"`